|

 Why were you driving such a small, lightweight car?

-My Toyota Yaris is my 'daily driver' car.
+At the time, the Toyota Yaris was my 'daily driver' car.
 I bought it because gas prices are high, and the Yaris gets nearly 40mpg on the highway.
-Ideally, I would prefer to chase in a larger vehicle, but it is just not possible for me currently.
-Like most storm chasers, I have to pay for all of my photography expenses out of pocket, the largest of which is fuel.
-Contrary to myths, most storm chasers aren't paid to chase aside from occasional video sales.
-Revenue from the video I sell typically doesn't cover all of my expenses incurred when chasing tornadoes in the spring.
-As such, I can't afford to have a second dedicated chase vehicle, nor can I afford to pay for the fuel required to drive a larger vehicle the long distances typical of a chase season.
+Ideally, I would prefer to chase in a larger vehicle, but it is just not possible for me.
+Like most storm chasers, I have to pay for all of my chasing expenses out of pocket, the largest of which is fuel.
+Contrary to myths, most storm chasers aren't paid to chase aside from video sales and ad revenue from views of our videos on Youtube and social media.
+Thanks to the rampant theft of my videos, I can't afford to have a second dedicated chase vehicle, nor can I afford to pay for the fuel required to drive a larger vehicle the long distances typical of a chase season.
+Video reposters and copyright infringers all directly played a role in the position I was in that day.

 Why did you choose the route you did?
 Were you trying to get close?